joebew42/joebew42.github.io/_posts/2020-04-28-arrange-and-act.markdown

 ---
 layout:   post
 title:    "The three forces of Arrange, Act and Assert"
 date:     2020-04-24 15:00:00 +0100
+tag:      programming
 summary:  "Arrange, Act and Assert (AAA) represent the overall anatomy of a test.
 Sometimes they're like forces moving in different directions.
 I am going to share a way to identify when this happen and a strategy to have them aligned towards same direction."
 ---

 > Arrange, Act and Assert (AAA) represent the overall anatomy of a test.
 Sometimes they're like forces moving in different directions.
 I am going to share a way to identify when this happen and a strategy to have them aligned towards same direction.